-- Geometry definition via multiple methods: a 3D paint-like program (Modify), CAD import from STL format (new in version 8 or SL; improved in 184.108.40.206), solid geometry defined mathematically via a text file (GEM file), and programmatic manipulation of arrays from such languages as Perl, Python, C++ (SL Libraries) (new in version 8 or SL), and Lua (8.1).
-An application called Virtual Device, available separately, provides a GUI for creating GEM files too.
+- Geometry definition via multiple methods: a 3D paint-like program (Modify), CAD import from STL format (new in version 8 or SL; improved in 220.127.116.11), solid geometry defined mathematically via a text file (GEM file), and programmatic manipulation of arrays from such languages as Perl, Python, C++ (SL Libraries) (new in version 8 or SL), and Lua (8.1).

-- Contour and potential energy surface plots (optionally with ion trajectories superimposed) are displayed interatively and are a core feature of viewing.
+- Contour and potential energy surface plots (optionally with ion trajectories superimposed) are displayed interactively and are a core feature of viewing.

 - Data recording of parameters at various stages in particle flight, to screen or delimited text file, for subsequent analysis of fields and trajectories.
-Analysis can be done via SIMION 8 user programming, in a program or language of your choice (e.g. Excel), or in the Virtual Device program, available separately, which has analysis and plotting capabilities for SIMION 8 (e.g. phase plotting and histograms from trajectory data).
+Analysis can be done via SIMION 8 user programming, in a program or language of your choice (e.g. Excel), or other programs.

 - User programming: During ion flight, you may control electrode voltages, define or modify fields, scatter or deflect ions (e.g. ion-gas collision models), tune (optimize) lens voltages, compute results, export data to programs like Excel via a COM interface, and do many other things.
 The Lua language (new in version 8) is now directly embedded in SIMION.
 Programming may also be used to operate SIMION in batch mode (new in version 8), such as for geometry optimization, or read/manipulate potential array files (new in SL or 8).

-- Documentation and examples: SIMION comes with an extensive 450-page printed manual, additional electronic documentation, example files, and ASMS course notes.
+- Documentation and examples: SIMION comes with an extensive 450-page manual (now electronic), supplmemental electronic documentation (Help), example files, and ASMS course notes.
 The supplemental electronic documentation much expanded in 8.1 (a subset is online).
 You can find hundreds of academic papers that utilize SIMION.

-- Package contains a 450-page printed manual, installation CD with software license key number (for receiving software updates), and quick start notes.
-The installation CD installs the software, examples, and additional documentation.
+- Package contains a 450-page electronic manual and supplemental help file, installation program, and software license key number (for receiving software updates).
+The installation program installs the software, examples, and additional documentation.

-- Upgrades: Free upgrades to 8.1.x.y versions for users purchasing SIMION 8.1.
-Free upgrades to 8.0.x.y versions for users who have purchased SIMION 8.0.
+- Upgrades: 1 year maintennce upon purchase.
 Upgrades are electronic downloads from the "Check for Updates" button on the SIMION main screen.

 - Support: Limited free support via email and phone is included, and there is a message board.
 See also documentation above.

-- Supported systems: Latest versions tested on Windows 7, Vista, XP, 2008, 2003, as well as Wine/Linux and CrossOver Mac.
+- Supported systems: Latest versions tested on Windows 10/7, as well as Wine/Linux and CrossOver Mac.
 See also System Requirements.